-This article explains how the WPS works and how employers can implement it for paying their employees.
+This article explains how the WPS works and how employers can implement it to pay their employees.

 - What is WPS Qatar?